 Diagnosing Check Engine Light Causes at Kelly Clark Automotive Repair in Phoenix

 As a driver, there’s nothing worse than cruising along, only to have your eye caught by that dreaded little check engine light.
-Even the most clueless of mechanics knows that this warning light mean one thing – trouble!
+Even the most clueless of mechanics knows that this warning light means one thing – trouble!
 So what should you do, and more importantly, what does it mean?
 Read on for our guide to managing your check engine light, and coming out unscathed.

 The first step is to pull over as soon as possible.
 This doesn’t necessarily mean coming to a grinding halt, especially if you’re in heavy traffic or cruising at high speed.
 Be smart, and pull over only when it’s safe to do so.
 Chances are, an extra minute or so on the road won’t make a huge difference.